Star Tours – The Adventures Continue Disney’s Hollywood Studios

 — Princess Leia

-Attraction Experience Time: Approximately 7 minutes (including boarding at Starspeeder gate).
+Attraction Length: Approximately 7 minutes (including boarding at Starspeeder gate).
 Actual show is approximately 5 minutes.

 There is less motion in the middle of the vehicle near its center of gravity.
 Those wishing to experience the widest range of motion will find it in the back row, especially on the ends.
 Cast members will usually accommodate seating requests if possible.